BELIEF SYSTEMS

 Belief Systems Framework

-A belief system structured through the interpretation of natural crystalline forms, where meaning is organized through patterns of formation, energetic association, and the relationship between physical structure and conceptual significance.
+A belief system structured through symbolic interpretation, energetic relationships, natural formations, and environmental alignment, where meaning is organized through patterns of form, resonance, and the relationships between physical structure and conceptual significance.

 How Belief Systems Function